 This Entire Neighborhood In South Dakota Was Mysteriously Abandoned And Nobody Knows Why

 Once upon a time, South Dakota was a mecca for not only early exploration but mining and railroads as well.
 Sadly, as these industries dwindled, so did several of the once-thriving towns, leaving behind deserted buildings and an eerie presence that never quite went away.
-While saying that nobody knows why this one community in particular was abandoned may be a bit of an exaggeration, it is still a mystery how such a booming place could diminish so quickly and dramatically.
+While saying that nobody knows why this one community, in particular, was abandoned may be a bit of an exaggeration, how such a booming place could diminish so quickly and dramatically is one of the many mysteries in South Dakota.
+Ardmore is truly one of the creepy places in South Dakota.

 Abandoned Neighborhood in South Dakota